ClassicRacer/spidr-airfryer-form/README.md

 ![Mobile layout screenshot](./screenshots/mobile.png)

 Typography, border styling, and color choices were customized to reflect Spidr’s aesthetic: clean, high-contrast, and slightly unconventional.
-The font was sourced externally to match the look and feel of Spidr Design’s site.
+The font, Raleway (imported via Google Fonts) was chosen to match the look and feel of Spidr Design’s site.

 ## Live Demo